 In this family recipe submitted to Oat&Sesame by the Lowery clan from the Chicago suburbs, the emphasis is subtlety sweet.
 The family has made this very same recipe for many generations and the tradition continues.

-Warm raisins and buttermilk create a traditional Irish Soda bread!
+Warm raisins and buttermilk create a traditional and authentic Irish Soda bread!

 - 3 cups sifted flour